Built4Desktop/LagerLogistik-Software/README.md

 # Cardinal-System
-Project based on making different types of algorithms for desktop application purposes
+Project based on making different types of algorithms.